What affects moving costs in Guildford

 • Permit or restricted parking → Arrange visitor permits or a temporary bay suspension where available; place the van as close to the entrance as legally possible.

-• Narrow streets with limited space → Coordinate with neighbours to leave a gap; move personal cars to create a clear loading zone.
+• Narrow streets with limited space → Coordinate with neighbours or move personal cars to create a clearer loading zone.

 • Long kerb-to-door carry → Pre-stage boxes near the exit and group items by room to reduce walking back and forth.